felixlopz/hubrise-test-task/content/apps/pixelpoint/en/mapping-epos-codes.md

 ## Setting Service Types

 Each service type you provide (delivery, collection, eat-in) must be associated with the correct PixelPoint EPOS code.
-The exact values of these codes depend on the particular setup of the restaurant, but they are typically numbers in the 1000-1010 range.
+The exact values of these codes depend on the particular setup of the restaurant, but they are typically numbers in the `1000`-`1010` range.

 ## Setting Payment Methods

 Your PixelPoint EPOS has a different code for each payment method.
 Each payment method allowed in the system to connect must be defined in the PixelPoint EPOS and must be specified with the corresponding code.

-When the customer chooses to pay upon delivery or collection, PixelPoint Bridge will not send any payment information to the EPOS, as doing so would close the transaction.
+When the customer chooses to pay upon delivery or collection, no payment information is sent to the EPOS, as doing so would close the transaction.

 [comment]: # 'Need to check all links to: Setting Service Types.'